askomics/askomics.github.io/README.md

 bundle install # Only the first time bundle exec jekyll serve
 ```
-Website well be available at [localhost:4000](http://localhost:4000)
+Website will be available at [localhost:4000](http://localhost:4000)